reshmi-29/Reshmi/content/project/Tic-Tac-Toe/index.md

 ---
 title: Tic-Tac-Toe
-date: 2023-10-26
+date: 2024-10-28
 tags:
-  - Hugo
+  - HTML
-  - Wowchemy
+  - CSS
-  - Markdown
+  - JavaScript

+featured: true
 ---

-Flexible and powerful data analysis/manipulation library for Python, providing labeled data structures.
+An interactive Tic-Tac-Toe game built with HTML, CSS, and JavaScript, providing a fun and engaging way to play the classic game.

 ## View the Project

 Choose how you want to explore the project:

 1. **View on GitHub**
-   Check out the source code and more on GitHub: [Pandas GitHub Repository](https://github.com/pandas-dev/pandas).
+   Check out the source code and more on GitHub: [Tic-Tac-Toe Repository](https://github.com/reshmi-29/Tic-Tac-Toe).

 2. **Run on CodePen**
-   See the project in action on CodePen: [Pandas on CodePen](https://codepen.io/Nahida-Akther-Reshmi/full/PoMByZz).
+   See the project in action on CodePen: [Tic-Tac-Toe on CodePen](https://codepen.io/Nahida-Akther-Reshmi/full/PoMByZz).

 Enjoy exploring the project in the way that suits you best!